 - Your selection did not in fact identify any Business Object instance to run

-- The Director fails the job because the generated engine requires a setup job to be run
+- The Runtime fails the job because the generated engine requires a setup job to be run

 - The engine logic never reached your breakpoint